JetBrains/intellij-platform-plugin-template/README.md

 > [!NOTE]
 > Set a suffix to the plugin version to publish it in the custom repository channel, i.e. `v1.0.0-beta` will push your plugin to the `beta` [release channel][docs:release-channel].

-The authorization process relies on the `PUBLISH_TOKEN` secret environment variable, specified in the _Secrets_ section of the repository _Settings_.
+The authorization process relies on the `PUBLISH_TOKEN` secret environment variable, specified in the `⚙️ Settings > Secrets and variables > Actions` section of your project repository.

 You can get that token in your JetBrains Marketplace profile dashboard in the [My Tokens][jb:my-tokens] tab.